gabrielediemmanuele/proj-html-vuejs/README.md

 ## Priority

-I will try to work in a component layout from the begin to the end, next i start with the next.
+I will try to work in a component layout from the begin to the end, next i start with the extra features.

 1. All the layout structure.
 2. Hover effects.